leitom/no.leitom.loading/README.md

 no.leitom.loading
 =================

-A modal overlay loading widget for android
+A modal overlay loading widget for android using the Appcelerator Ti Alloy framework.

 This widget lets you show a overlay loading widget on android no matter what layout properties the parent window has.